alioth-center/foreseen/readme.md

 Foreseen supports sending messages to Lark/Feishu users and groups.
 To use this feature, you need to create a Lark app and get the `app_id` and `app_secret`.

-For further information, please refer to the [[WIP]Foreseen API Document](https://docs.alioth.center/foreseen-apis.html).
+For further information, please refer to the [Foreseen API Document](https://docs.alioth.center/foreseen-api.html).

 ## Contributors